Skip to main content

 Customer Reviews

-2. “I love this thermometer.
-I use it for everything from cooking, refrigeration, HVAC, computer cooling systems, and whatever you can think of that requires a thermometer.”
+2. “I love this thermometer — use it for cooking, refrigeration, HVAC, and computer cooling systems.
+Incredibly versatile for everything that requires a thermometer.”

 See at Amazon